 There isn’t a government regulator for will writers.
-Technically anybody can write a will – without any qualifications – and providing it’s written accurately and within the guidelines of the law, it will be validated at probate.
+Technically anybody can write a will – without any qualifications – and providing it’s accurate and within the guidelines of the law, it will pass at probate.

 However, because there’s no regulation, you need to be wary.
 As always, it’s best to use someone who subscribes to an accredited body.
-Members of The Society of Will Writers (SWW) and the Institute of Professional Willwriters (IPW) are bound by their ethics and standards, so should you decide to write a will, it’s a good idea to make sure the company you want to use has been certified by one of them.
-All SWW and IPW members are fully indemnified and trained and supported in the laws of succession and estate planning – in many cases to a far higher degree than many solicitors.
+Members of The Society of Will Writers (SWW) and the Institute of Professional Will Writers (IPW) adhere to certain ethics and standards.
+Should you decide to write a will, it’s a good idea to make sure the company you want to use is certified by one of them.
+All SWW and IPW members are fully indemnified, trained, and supported in the laws of succession and estate planning.

-IHT is a tax on death.
-The government calls this tax a ‘voluntary tax’ which basically means that most of the time, with the right planning, you can avoid it.
+Inheritance Tax (IHT) is a tax on death.
+The Government calls this tax a ‘voluntary tax’ which basically means that most of the time, with the right planning, you can avoid it.

 For example, Tom leaves his son Harry £400,000 in his will.
 Tom is allowed to give £325,000 to Harry tax-free, but the £75,000 that exceeds the nil-rate band is taxed 40%.

 40% of £75,000 is £30,000.
 Take this away from the full amount given to Harry and he is left with £370,000 inheritance – rather than the £400,000 his father left him.